 Jonesboro School District employees are permitted to seek or hold elective or appointive public office.
 Employees may not engage in activities related to the duties of such office during regular working hours.
 Employees may use accumulated gratuity days and/or vacation days to perform the duties of such office.
-No sick leave will be granted for the employee's participation in such public office.
 Once all accumulated gratuity days and/or vacation days are exhausted, any additional days of leave necessary for the performance of the duties of the public office will be deducted from the employee's salary in the amount of the employee's daily salary rate per days absent.